-Devi M. Rao co-directs the law school’s Criminal Justice Appellate Clinic and Seminar and is the Director of the Washington, D.C. office and Deputy Director of the Supreme Court and Appellate Program at the MacArthur Justice Center.
+Devi M. Rao co-directs the law school’s Criminal Justice Appellate Clinic and Seminar and is the Director of the Supreme Court and Appellate Program and the Washington, D.C Office of the MacArthur Justice Center.

 Ms. Rao briefs and argues important civil rights and criminal justice issues in federal appeals courts across the country, and in the U.S Supreme Court, including qualified immunity, excessive force, municipal liability issues, habeas, access to the courts, and federal sentencing issues.